A group of kids laughed. I had no idea until one of them shouted, “Jesus Christ!” Oh, it was my face. I tried to smile.

 It’s how we perceive these people because of their looks.

 Physical appearance is just that — a physical appearance.
-Our clothes, our hairdos, our outfits are just preferences.
+Our clothes, our hairdos, and our outfits are just preferences.
 Those things are just the tip of the iceberg.

 But here I am saying, “Screw it.”